 Make Money with These Garage Sale Hacks

 Have a lot of items to sell.
 When shoppers walk up to a sale and see two tables and not very many items they tend to walk away quickly.
-To draw in shoppers you want to have a lot of items for sale – and large items.
+To draw in shoppers in, have a lot of items for sale – and large items.
 The large items should be placed in the driveway, or on the outskirts of the garage.
 This way, shoppers see the large items and are enticed to walk up.
-They automatically assume you have more good things for sale!
+They automatically assume you have more good items for sale!

 Organize by category.
 If you are selling kitchen wares, keep those items together all on one table.
 I think this helps shoppers who are looking for a specific type of item.
 If they want a measuring cup, and find it, they may also purchase a similar item next to it – such as measuring spoons.
 This comes down to basic presentation at your sale.